Bowel Cancer Screening Programme

 The Bowel Cancer Screening Programme Eastern Hub, based at the Queen's Medical Centre, is one of the five Hubs in the English NHS Bowel Cancer Screening Programme (BCSP) responsible for screening the population for bowel cancer in England.

-The FOBt screening programme invites men and women aged 60-74 and who are registered with an NHS general practice to complete an FOB test every two years.
+The FOBt screening programme invites men and women aged 56 and 60-74 who are registered with an NHS general practice to complete a FIT test every two years.
 The testing kit is posted to them at their homes.
 People found to have abnormal tests are then referred to their local Screening Centre for further assessment with most going on to have a colonoscopy.
 The Eastern Hub currently refers people with abnormal tests to 14 Screening Centres in the Eastern region and occasionally to Screening Centres covered by other Hubs.
-People whose FOB test proves to be normal are written to and advised that they will be sent another kit in 2 years provided they are still under 75.
+People whose FIT test proves to be normal are written to and advised that they will be sent another kit in 2 years provided they are still under 75.

 About our service